 How a seven-month-old puppy, in a terrible state both mentally and physically due to abuse and neglect, blossomed into a beautiful adult dog.

-When my beloved dog escaped from the garden, I thought I'd never see him again.
-A frantic search around the streets led to no sightings.
-Read on to see what happened next.
+When my beloved dog escaped from the garden, I thought I'd never see him again - especially since there were no sightings over several hours.
+Read on to see what happened next...

 Taking in a deaf puppy, socialising and training him is no hardship, so anyone considering adopting a rescue dog with a similar disability should not be deterred.
 My collie Blue is a ray of sunshine.